Back to Blogs

 • label debugging: reducing label error rates and label inconsistencies

-All these quality metrics are automatically computed across the dataset, after the data, labels, and/or model output predictions are uploaded to the tool.
+All these quality metrics are automatically computed across the dataset after the data, labels, and/or model output predictions are uploaded to the tool.
 For example:

-• You can easily find labeling errors in your dataset (mislabeled objects, missing labels, inaccurate labels) by providing Encord Active with your dataset and a pretrained model.
+• You can easily find labeling errors in your dataset (mislabeled objects, missing labels, and inaccurate labels) by providing Encord Active with your dataset and a pretrained model.

 • The visual similarity search function allows users to locate similar images and duplicates and monitor label quality.